 1. Hold a Bachelor’s degree from a regionally accredited college or university.
-Candidates must graduate with a minimum 2.75 GPA or higher.
+Candidates must graduate with a minimum 2.5 GPA or higher.
+This GPA requirement will raise to a minimum of 2.75/3.0 in your major in the spring of 2017.

 3. Spend 60 hours (6-12) or 90 hours (elementary) in a school working with children.
 Hours must be validated by the school principal.
 These hours can be completed in one of the following ways: